 Six years ago, the last place you would have found me was on a yoga mat...

 I did not see myself as the kind of person who 'did' yoga - I strength trained, I ran, I rode horses, I sat for long periods of time at my desk and 'got sh*t done'...
-I definitely didn't see the benefits of opening up my body, or sitting still for any length of time.
+I definitely didn't see the benefits of opening up my body, or moving slowly and mindfully.

-But then the universe threw me a curve ball and I damaged a disc in my back...
+But then the universe threw me a curve ball and I injured my back...

 Out of sheer stubborness to rest completely, I decided if I couldn't do the exercise I wanted to do, I would try going to a yoga class - I was told that it could be very healing for back injuries.
 So I signed up to a class and that first experience was a turning point in my life!